ArchLars/archtutorial/arch_kde_encrypted_tutorial.md

 # systemd-cryptenroll /dev/nvme0n1p2 --tpm2-device=auto --tpm2-pcrs=7+15:sha256=$(printf '0%.0s' {1..64})
 ```

 ### Step 14.
-ONLY FOR NVIDIA: Pacman hook for NVIDIA DKMS on Systemd Update
+ONLY FOR NVIDIA: Pacman hook to harmonize Shim with Systemd-boot on Systemd Update

 When systemd-boot updates, bootctl will refresh EFI/systemd/systemd-bootx64.efi and prefer the .efi.signed file
 but your EFI/BOOT/grubx64.efi copy will not be touched.
 For this we will add a tiny pacman hook that, after systemd updates,